LaunchCodeEducation/skills-back-end-java/materials/studios/class-design/README.md

 ### Fraction

 A fraction has a numerator and denominator.
-A faction should be able to add itself to another fraction, returning a new fraction that represents the sum.
+A fraction should be able to add itself to another fraction, returning a new fraction that represents the sum.
 A fraction should be able to multiply itself by another fraction, returning a new fraction as the product.
 A fraction should be able to take the reciprocal of itself, returning that value as a new fraction.
 A fraction should be able to simplify itself, returning a new fraction as that simplification.

 ### BaseballPlayer